 Get into affiliate marketing.
 If you’re active on social media and have a large following, you could parlay those connections into some fast cash with a comprehensive affiliate marketing strategy.
 By becoming an affiliate marketer, you’ll sell items through your own links tied to sites like Amazon.com, ClickBank.com, and Commission Junction.

 Earn cash back for shopping.
 Earning cash back on your purchases is a smart idea, and credit card rewards aren’t the only good cash-back strategy out there.
-With sites like ShopAtHome.com, eBates.com, and TopCashBack.com, you can earn up to 10% cash back on purchases made with approved merchants.
+With a site like ShopAtHome you can earn cash back on purchases made with approved merchants.
 Many frequent shoppers also love the Ibotta app, which lets you earn cash-back on every purchase.

 Buy and sell domain names.
 If you’re good at finding popular yet undiscovered domain names, you can make some cash on the side by buying and reselling websites.
 Think of it as digital real estate speculation.
 Domains are available on GoDaddy.com for as little as $2.99 per year, but are sometimes resold at far higher prices: According to Business Insider, the site MM.com sold for $1.2 million dollars in 2014.
 Once you find the perfect domain name to resell, you can market it on Flippa.com for a flat fee.

 Make money on YouTube.
 People who love the spotlight and have other online hustles should consider creating their own YouTube channel.
 If you’re interested — and interesting — you can use the platform to market affiliate products, sell products you create yourself, or receive ad revenue for your informal tutorials or entertaining videos.
 Once you get the ball rolling, YouTube offers a partner program that can help you monetize your business further.